Phyllis Gardner (clinical pharmacologist): In media

 The Wall Street Journal investigative journalist John Carreyrou delved into the manner in which Elizabeth Holmes failed to convince Gardner to involve herself in her company Theranos; he recounted this in-depth in his 2018 book, Bad Blood: Secrets and Lies in a Silicon Valley Startup.
 This relationship was investigated further in the 2019 Alex Gibney documentary, The Inventor: Out for Blood in Silicon Valley.
 Rebecca Jarvis delved into the early background between Gardner and Holmes, in her 2019 podcast about Theranos, The Dropout.
 In the 2022 show, The Dropout, based on the Jarvis podcast of the same name, Gardner appeared as a character, portrayed by Laurie Metcalf.

-Death

-Garnder died of a heart attack on September 10, 2025, at the age of 75, while vacationing on Martha's Vineyard in Massachusetts.